 There is a distinct difference in our approach to web design for B2C (business-to-consumer) projects versus our web design philosophy for B2B (business-to-business) projects.
 One of the key differences in user behaviour:

-For nearly 15 years Parachute Design has been a Toronto Web Design Company specialising in B2C e-Commerce website design for clients in all industries.
+For nearly 15 years Parachute Design has been a Toronto Web Design Company specialising in B2C e-Commerce website design and online marketing for clients in all industries.
 Through this experience, we’ve compiled a tried and true guidebook of website design B2C best practices to which we continue to add new chapters.
 Let’s take a look at the role of a website in B2C e-Commerce plus a few of the most important practices we rely on for successful B2C website design.

 B2C Web Form Design is Critical Success